ldez/traefik-certs-dumper/readme.md

 - Output formats:
     - use domain as sub-directory (allow custom names and extensions)
     - flat (domain as filename)
+- Hook (only with watch mode and if the data source changes)

 ## Installation